 The question is: "Has the measure under consideration the capacity to produce the desired effect?"
-One will in particular discuss its capacity to reduce possible risks in a measurable way.
+One will in particular discusses its capacity to reduce possible-risks in a measurable way.
 Effectiveness is synonym of efficacy.

-Among the aspects to be considered is the availability of proven and affordable technology and what is generically known about alternatives.
-Here is where the knowledge gathered in previous steps comes to use.
-It will be necessary for the final comparison between options to discuss the respective effectiveness (pros and cons) of each RMO considered.
+Among the aspects to be-considered is-are the availability of proven and affordable technology and what is generically known about alternatives.
+Information Here is where the knowledge gathered in previous steps comes to use.
+It will be necessary for the The final comparison between options to-requires discussing the respective effectiveness (pros and cons) of each RMO considered.

-Table 5 provides an example of a scoring of different RMOs in two types of approaches (simple and combined) as identified and presented in previous tables.
+Table 5Table 5 provides an example of a scoring of different RMOs in two types of approaches (simple and combined) as identified and presented in previous tables.